 Here are three strategies that the federal government should consider to ensure that naloxone is truly accessible

-This post argues that state-level standing orders haven’t achieved the true goal, which is to put naloxone into the hands of everyone who might witness an overdose, with special focus on people who use opioids themselves.
+This post by Miranda Gottlieb, a scholar of drug policy, argues that state-level standing orders haven’t achieved the true goal.
+It puts naloxone into the hands of everyone who might witness an overdose, with a special focus on people who use opioids themselves.
 Here are three additional recommendations that the White House Commission should consider to reduce the cost of naloxone and improve access to it.

 By May of 2017, all 50 states and the District of Columbia had passed legislation designed to improve layperson naloxone access.
 However, significant shortfalls in access continue to persist due to inadequate distribution and prohibitive costs.